 The Global Change Award

 Dubbed to be the ‘Nobel Prize of Fashion,’ the Global Change Award was initiated in 2015 by H&M Foundation, in collaboration with Accenture and the KTH Royal Institute of Technology.
 By its fourth edition, the program had received over 14,000 entries from 182 countries.
 The application for the fifth edition is now open.

 Sustainable online delivery with H&M

 Early in September, the brand partnered with a Finnish packing firm, RePack, to make its online shopping experience sustainable.
-Which means, the brand will be using reusable delivery pouches that will be reused again and again.
+This means the brand will be using reusable delivery pouches that will be reused again and again.
 Those who return the packaging of the product by dropping it in a local store will be rewarded.

-When you shop online from H&M, ensure to use exclusive H&M promo code from VoucherCodesUAE, even for extra discounts on top of discounted products.
+When you shop online from H&M, ensure to use the exclusive H&M promo code from VoucherCodesUAE, even for extra discounts on top of discounted products.
 You can get up to 15% off even on discounted products by using the code ‘DHMD20’ or 20% off on full-priced items with the code ‘DHM20.’